Lucchese crime family: The iron fists of Amuso and Casso

-The planned executions went as high as acting boss D'Arco.
+The planned executions went as high as D'Arco, the acting boss.
 Furious over the failed hit on Chiodo, Amuso set up D'Arco to be killed at a Manhattan hotel.
-However, this hit also came undone after D'Arco saw a man hide a gun in his shirt, then slip it into the bathroom.
-Recognizing this as a classic setup for a hit, D'Arco fled for his life and turned himself over to the authorities to spare himself and his family from Amuso and Casso and their increasingly erratic demands.
+However, this hit came undone after D'Arco saw a man hide a gun in his shirt, then slip into the bathroom.
+Recognizing this as a classic setup for a hit, D'Arco fled for his life and turned himself over to authorities to spare himself and his family from Amuso and Casso's wrath.
 He was the first boss of a New York crime family, acting or otherwise, to become an informant.

-Casso had reportedly conspired with reputed consigliere Frank Lastorino and Brooklyn faction leaders George Zappola, Frank Gioia Jr. into murdering Steven "Stevie" Crea, Amuso's acting underboss of The Bronx, as well as Gambino crime family acting boss John "Junior" Gotti, son of the imprisoned John Gotti, along with members of the Genovese crime family once again.
+Casso had reportedly conspired with reputed consigliere Frank Lastorino and Brooklyn leaders George Zappola and Frank Gioia Jr. into murdering Steven Crea, Amuso's acting underboss of the Bronx, as well as Gambino crime family acting boss John "Junior" Gotti, son of the imprisoned John Gotti, along with members of the Genovese family.
 But, due to massive indictments, none of the plots were committed.